After my application is approved, what do I do?

 How do I submit routine maintenance requests?

-All routine maintenance requests must be submitted in one of the following ways:
+All routine maintenance requests must be submitted through the RentCafe resident portal.

-If your maintenance request is an emergency situation, please call 434-882-1014 right away.
+If your maintenance request is an emergency situation, please call the office for the on call emergency contact number.
 Someone is available 24-hours a day should you need specific assistance.
 Please leave a message and someone will return your call.

 If you have a fire please call 911 immediately.
 If your CO detector is going off exit the building and call the fire department immediately.
 Please make sure it is not a battery issue.
 Notify us after calling the appropriate departments.